andrewowest/LOOP/README.md

 - Temperature modulation based on memory load

 ### 2. Associative Memory (512 traces)
 The "episodic" layer.
 Stores conversation history with similarity-based recall.
-Think of it as your agent's short-term memory—recent enough to matter, but not cluttering working memory.
+Think of it as your agent's short-term memory, recent enough to matter, but not cluttering working memory.

 **Key features:**
 - Cosine similarity retrieval